|Before and after. Those are sage leaves on the platter and under the skin. Click here to see enlargements.

 10) Then tilt the knife and work along the rib cage with long strokes until the breast falls away in one football shaped hunk.
 On the fron the knife will slide along the wishbone.
 Don't forget to pull it out from under the skin flap!

 11) Lay each breast skin side up on a cutting board and slice it across the grain in slices at least 1/4".
 I like thicker slices, especially if the meat is tender.
 But there is a trick to slicing it properly (I'll bet you're not surprised to hear that).
-Remember that we loosened the skin so it is no longer attached to the meat?
+Remember how we loosened the breast skin to put rub under it?
+It is no longer firmly attached to the meat.
 If we're not careful the skin will slip slide around and you won't get neat slices with skin with each slice of meat.
 The trick is to have a really sharp knife.
 Place it on the center of the breast near its handle.
 Place the thumb and forefinger of your free hand on either side of the knife pressing down on the skin gently.
 In one gentle steady stroke, with slight downward pressure, draw the knife toward yourself across the skin, cutting down through it and into the meat.
-If you use a dull knife or a serrated knife, the skin will move around.
+If you use a dull knife or a serrated knife,or if you use a sawing mothion, the skin will move around.
 This takes a bit of practice.